 The new robotic ships will be built at VARD’s shipyard Vard Vung Tau in Vietnam.
 Their delivery is due in the period from mid-2022 to end-2023.

-As a global partner for innovative and reliable deck equipment and lifesaving appliances, PALFINGER's marine business supplies high-quality products to fulfill standardized and customized demands.
+As a global partner for innovative and reliable deck equipment and lifesaving appliances, PALFINGER MARINE supplies high-quality products to fulfill standardized and customized demands.
 Supported worldwide by a network of experienced and skilled specialists, we provide flexible and efficient service solutions.
 Our portfolio gives a competitive edge for customers in the maritime and offshore industry.
 While PALFINGER celebrates its 90th anniversary in 2022, PALFINGER MARINE celebrates its 30th anniversary.

 ABOUT PALFINGER AG

-PALFINGER AG has been listed on the Vienna Stock Exchange since 1999 and in 2020 achieved a revenue of EUR 1.84 billion.
+PALFINGER AG has been listed on the Vienna stock exchange since 1999, and in 2021 achieved record revenue of EUR 1.84 billion.
 In 2022, PALFINGER celebrates its 90th anniversary under the tagline “Celebrating the future since 1932”.